colbyfayock/language-story/README.md

 Anthropic's Claude is used along with the configurations to generate a new story based on a set of themes in the target language from scratch.

+ElevenLabs is used to generate an audio version of the story for listening comprehension.

 Once the story has been written, Resend is used email the output to the email of your choice.